-Four respondents proposed adding the examples related to contracts, other than previously in the scope of IAS 11, and provided the following type of contracts:
+Six respondents proposed adding the examples related to contracts, other than previously in the scope of IAS 11, and provided the following type of contracts:

-- a) purchase contracts; - b) non-revenue contracts.
+- a) purchase contracts (including multi-year purchase contracts of commodities); - b) non-revenue contracts.

 One of those respondents suggested that the IASB should be requested to provide additional examples.